CDDLeiden/QSPRpred/docs/use.rst

 Base settings arguments
 ^^^^^^^^^^^^^^^^^^^^^^^
-Apart from the base directory and the input file, there are a few other base options then can be set.
+Apart from the base directory and the input file, there are a few other base options that can be set.
 Including the -d, will also print debug options to the log file.
 The random seed can also be set manually (although identical results are not guaranteed with keeping the same random seed).
 Furthermore, the number of cpu's used for model training and the